 Apply Number Theory to Real-World Problems

 To make your study of prime and composite numbers more engaging and relevant, try applying number theory concepts to real-world problems.
-For example, you can explore how prime numbers are used in cryptography to secure online transactions and communications.
+Take this: you can explore how prime numbers are used in cryptography to secure online transactions and communications.
 You can also investigate how divisibility rules are used in computer science to optimize data storage and retrieval.

 By seeing how number theory concepts are applied in practical contexts, you will gain a deeper appreciation for their importance and relevance.
 This will also motivate you to continue learning and exploring new topics in mathematics.